 You have done some amazing work on this site and in coding RoK II, so I'm sure you also do great work for other sites.
 That yes, I do believe you should be paid for your time and effort, especially since I agree so many services are underappreciated or otherwise taken for granted.
 Having seen this myself working customer and technical support actually.

-A pause from Yes, Even Web Developers Have To Eat to share philosophy from the journals of some good thinker:
+We rest Yes, Even Web Developers Have To Eat to share a message from the journals of some good thinker:

-Today is: 5th December (GMT), in history on the 5th of December, 1991 AD the following event happened:
+Today is: 13th July (GMT), in history on the 13th of July, 1928 AD the following birth happened: